LogoCentral User Management

 In order to use HTTPS, copy the PFX or P12 certificate into the container as described below:

-Run all of the following commands in the Shell of the operating system.
+Run all of the following commands in the shell of the operating system.

-1Run the following command to log into the Registry of Central User Management:
+1Run the following command to log in to the registry of Central User Management:

 docker login registry.pw.fronius.com --username 9432fea2-51d0-4450-a255-702bbe79d2be --password 6f7bda41-b0a2-48f3-b6a2-bbbb8ce754f4